zammad/zammad-documentation/install-univention.rst

 ----------------------------------------------

-In rare cases (sometimes even right after installation), Zammad won't be able to communicate with e.g. external E-Mail-Servers.
-Simply restarting the Zammad-App within Univention Portal should be enough to get it back to working.
+In rare cases (sometimes even right after installation), Zammad won't be able to communicate with e.g. external email servers.
+Simply restart the Zammad app the App Center module in the UCS management system and it should be enough to get it back working.